jasonracey/RawImporter/README.md

 # RawImporter
-Scala app for importing raw files that were used to create HDR tifs
+Scala app for importing raw files that were used to create HDR tifs.

 ## Usage
 ```